The University of Toledo has plenty of historic traditions that prove it's great to be a Rocket!

 Back in 1961, a genuine rocket from the U.S. Army missile program became the symbol of pride at The University of Toledo.
 This rocket was placed behind the crossbar of the north end goalpost, where the Larimer Athletic Complex is located today.
 The University of Toledo's was able to have the prideful piece of artillery donated partially because of the university's affiliation with the Ordnance Corps of the U.S. Department of Army.

-renovation in 1989-90, the rocket was moved to its present day position on the
+During the renovation in 1989-90, the rocket was moved to its present day position

-northeast corner of the Glass Bowl just outside of the wall.
-The trajectory of
+on the northeast corner of the Glass Bowl just outside of the wall.
+The trajectory

 Dating back to 1919, The Bowling Green State University Falcons have been The University of Toledo Rocket’s biggest rival.
 The outcome of the UT-BG game is never predictable due to the tremendous desire of both teams to crush their rival.
 In 1935, UT rocketed past the Falcons in a 63-0 blowout and the fans went crazy causing an outbreak of riots!
 As a result, Bowling Green removed Toledo from their athletic play list until 1947.